Flashing Side Marker Lamps

 1-wire and LED side markers

-If you have single-wire, body-grounded side markers, there are three ways to achieve flashing side markers.
-To do it the hard way, you must well and thoroughly isolate and insulate the side marker housing from ground, then attach a ground wire and proceed as described above.
-Materials and supplies useful in isolating and insulating body-ground side markers include nylon mounting hardware rather than metal, rubber gasket material, liquid electrical tape (in the brush-top can), and the "Plasti-Dip" material available at hardware stores for creating insulating flexible plastic handles on bare metal tools.
+If you have single-wire, body-grounded filament-bulb side markers, you can use the crossfeed method if you go to considerable extra work: you must well and thoroughly isolate and insulate the side marker housing from ground, then attach a ground wire and proceed as described above.
+Materials and supplies useful in isolating and insulating body-ground side markers may include nylon mounting hardware rather than metal, rubber gasket material, liquid electrical tape (in the brush-top can), and the "Plasti-Dip" material available at hardware stores for creating insulating flexible plastic handles on bare metal tools.
 But take a careful look at your side markers and how they mount to make absolutely sure you can achieve a good and durable insulation from ground.
 If your insulation job fails, you'll have a short circuit which will blow the fuse and kill the lights (or cause worse damage if you're less fortunate).
+It's easier and safer to use the PLUM module method.

-Likewise, the basic modification as described above will not work with front turn signals and/or side markers that use an LED light source rather than a filament bulb.
-That's because the modification depends on current flowing with equal ease and effect in either direction through the light source.
+Likewise, the crossfeed method will not work with front turn signals and/or side markers that use an LED light source rather than a filament bulb.
+That's because it functions only if the lights will operate regardless of which direction current flows through them.
 That's true of a filament, but not of a light-emitting diode (LED).

-With single-wire/body-ground or LED side markers, A workable method is to put a relay in the feed wire to each front side marker.
-Parts count is kind of high to do it this way—two relays, each with its associated fuse, fuse holder, terminals, relay mounting block, etc. And you may find the resultant relay clicking under the hood to be creepy or irritating if that sort of thing bothers you (though you're unlikely to hear it from inside the car).
-Nevertheless, if you want to do it this way, wire an ordinary normally-open ("NO") 4-terminal relay in on each side of the car as follows:
+With single-wire/body-ground or LED side markers, A workable alternate method is to put a relay in the feed wire to each front side marker.
+Parts count is higher to do it this way—two relays, each with its associated fuse, fuse holder, terminals, relay mounting block, etc. And the resultant relay clicking under the hood or dashboard can be creepy and irritating.
+Nevertheless, if you are bound and determined to do it this way, wire a normally-open ("NO" or "SPST") relay in on each side of the car as follows:

 Relay terminal 85: to vehicle end of cut side marker feed wire